7 steps to help prevent and address workplace bullying

 Legislating bully control

 Violent physical bullying and bullying based on protected class status are unlawful under current laws.
-However, it is generally not against the law to be an equal opportunity jerk.
+However, being an equal opportunity jerk is generally not against the law.

 Countering the bully